Strange odors are the last thing you need in your basement, whether it’s used as a game room, laundry room, storage, or a man cave.

 There might be obstructions allowing moisture to accumulate in your house.
 Rodents may also congregate in the vent because the lint and warm temperature provide an ideal environment for them!

 Finally, you might have a structural issue.
-In that scenario, you must repair the fractures as soon as possible.
-You may do it yourself or hire someone to do it for you.
+In that scenario, you need to repair the fractures as soon as possible.
+You may do it yourself or have someone to do it for you.
 You can apply an epoxy solution or polyurethane, but keep a watch on the crack to detect any potential harm.

 Meanwhile, inspect your gutters for blockages, which can cause water to flow over your home’s foundation.

-If you have a crack that has caused moisture, be sure to address the wetness, dampness, and probable rot as well.
+If you have a crack that has caused moisture, be sure to address the Itness, dampness, and probable rot as well.

 Do I Need to Run a Dehumidifier in the Basement in Winter?

 This is determined by a number of factors.
-First and foremost, you need obtain a hygrometer to determine the amount of humidity in your home.
+First and foremost, you need to obtain a hygrometer to determine the amount of humidity in your home.
 If the temperature rises over 50 degrees Fahrenheit in the winter, you should use a dehumidifier.
-We recommend setting it to 40%.
+I recommend setting it to 40%.

 Another consideration is your location.
 If you reside in a very cold climate, you may not need to use a dehumidifier in the winter.
 However, if your basement remains somewhat warm (over 60°F), you should probably use your dehumidifier.